Clean Diesel Engine Research Laboratory

 Active Flow aftertreatment Testing Benches

 Diesel after-treatments devices, diesel particulate filter, lean NOx Trap and oxidation catalyst can be tested in conventional and active-after-treatment configuration.
 After-treatment devices include the patented reversal flow valve and canister embedment, external fuel injection implementation, parallel flow and flow stagnation set-ups with adaptive controls.
 DPF, DOC and Lean NOx traps from major diesel catalyst companies.
-Active EGR control and EGR stream reforming, fuel-oxidation reforming with active-flow control are embedded in the aftertreatment and intake system.

 A PC-based fuel injection system has been set-up to produce multiple-pulse injection for common-rail engine and post injection for after-treatment projects.
 CO/CO2/NOx /O2/HC emission analyzers and an AVL smoke meter have also been commissioned.
 The 96-channel data-acquisition system is being used for temperature measurements.
 A real-time controller has been configured and programmed for modeling-based control of common-rail engine and after-treatment devices.